Mariners vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa has recorded at least one hit in two straight games.
-During his last five outings he is hitting .227 with a double, a home run, three walks and three RBI.
+- Correa has hit safely in three games in a row.
+In his last five games he is batting .190 with a double, three walks and three RBI.

 Correa Recent Games